surfnet-niels/REFEDs-specifications/personalized.md

 Candidates for the Personalized Entity Category are Services that have a proven need to receive a small set of personally identifiable information about their users in order to effectively provide their service to the user or to enable the user to signal their identity to other users within the service.
 The Service must be able to effectively demonstrate this need to the entity issueing the identifier for the Personalized Entity Category and demonstrate their compliance with regulatory requirements concerning personal data through a published Privacy Notice.

-None of the attributes in this entity category are specifically intended to provide authorization information.
+None of the attributes are specifically intended to provide authorization information.
 See section 6 for a discussion of this use case.

-Identity Providers may indicate support for this Entity Category to facilitate discovery and improve the user experience at Service Providers.
-Self-assertion is the typical approach used but this is not the only acceptable method.
+Depending on the implementation protocol used requirements may exist for the entity releasing the attributes towards the Services

 **2\.
 Syntax**
 --------------